Canellu/BachelorNordicSemi/web/web_v0/Wiki_web/Google_IoT.md

-# Connecting to Google IoT Core:
+# Part 1.
+Connecting to Google IoT Core:

 **Official google cloud documentation.
 Provides more detailed information on setting up your IoT device:**

 https://cloud.google.com/iot/docs/how-tos/mqtt-bridge

+This is part 1 of a guide for setting up a chain of communication from your device to the front-end.

 This is a guide on how to connect your device to Google's IoT Core through MQTT.
 Feel free to give feedback on if anything is not clear.
 Good luck :)